 She was a columnist for Voices from the Middle, an NCTE publication, for six years.

 Penny’s writing has been featured in ASCD’s Educational Leadership, The Colorado Reading Council Journal, The Manitoba ASCD Journal, The Journal of the Colorado Language Arts Society, California English, Scholastic, and Ohio State University’s Adolescent Literacy in Perspective Journal.

-In 2009, Penny received the James N. Britton award from the National Council of Teachers of English for Write Beside Them.
+In 2009, Penny received the James N. Britton award from the Conference on English Education, National Council of Teachers of English for Write Beside Them.

 In 2012 Penny and her husband founded the Book Love Foundation, a 5013c non-profit foundation with one goal: to put books in the hands of teenagers.

 As budgets have shrunk across America, books and libraries and school librarians have been cut in far too many schools.
 Books can have an incredible effect on children’s lives, yet there is only one book for every 300 kids living in underserved communities in the U.S.

 Penny believes every child in America needs access to books that will keep them turning pages, racing to the end, discovering new ideas and learning to understand the diversity in our world.
 She believes all children deserve books they can and will want to read and teachers that will guide them to improve as readers.

 We need access to books from every corner of the world and from every field of study.
 Students should have access to all the current award winners in literature and to the wide range of genres they will read in the future.
 Every classroom should have hundreds of books to inspire curiosity, hope, and vision for the future.

 The Book Love Foundation is passionately committed to teachers who aim instruction towards increasing volume, stamina, and joy in reading in middle and high school.
 Every classroom should be a celebration of reading.
 We need a book for every reader, recommended by readers, and shelved by interests to invite browsing.